Department of Physician Assistant Studies and Athletic Training

 ATTR 4369.
 Therapeutic Exercise Interventions.
 3 Hours.

-This course will focus on therapeutic exercise for a variety of injuries and conditions common in sport and exercise settings.
-Emphasis will be placed on timing and healing phases as indicators of appropriate interventions.
+Students focus on therapeutic exercise for a variety of injuries and conditions common in sport and exercise settings.
+Emphasis may be placed on timing and healing phases as indicators of appropriate interventions.
 Indications, contraindications, and precautions of various interventions will be included.
-This course is recommended for those students pursuing the allied health fields (e.g. physical and occupational therapy, athletic training, chiropractic, etc...)
+This course is recommended for those students pursuing the health care professions fields (e.g. physical and occupational therapy, athletic training, chiropractic, etc...)

 Prerequisite: ATTR 3370 and BIOL 2403 or BIOL 2401.